HishaamA/password-generator/README.md

 [![Product Name Screen Shot][product-screenshot]](https://password-generator.hishaamabdul.com)

-Just a little side project made in my freetime.
+Just a little side project I made in my freetime.
 You can generate random secure passwords at an instant

 <p align="right">(<a href="#readme-top">back to top</a>)</p>